 If the light stays ON when the engine is running it indicates that there is an alternator fault.

-Turn OFF all electrical accessories, radio, climate control, rear screen heater etc. Try to use the minimum electrical load as possible such as power windows, electric sunroof etc.
+Turn OFF all electrical accessories, radio, climate control, rear screen heater etc. Try to use the minimum electrical load possible and avoid using power windows, electric sunroof etc.

 Report the fault to a Jaguar Dealer.